 In my opinion, this way of approach is partially true.

 While you provide value for the website you are linking, your website doesn’t lose value or so-called “link juice” by doing that.

 There is another myth that is also debunked but I need to mention.
-Linking to other websites with the only “nofollow backlinks” to protect authority on our website.
+Linking to other websites with the only “nofollow backlinks” to protect the authority of our own website.